DelusionalOptimist/pastebean/README.md

 	```

 ### TODO
-- [] Blog/tutorial series
+- [ ] Blog/tutorial series
-- [] More services using different protocols
+- [ ] Polygot services using different protocols
+- [ ] Users and authorization and authentication
-- [] Dyanmic Envoy configuration and service discovery
+- [ ] Dyanmic Envoy configuration and service discovery
-- [] More container orchestrators
+- [ ] More container orchestrators
-- [] Service mesh
+- [ ] Service mesh